 All games played in the final rounds are treated as three-player or four-player.
 In the event a machine being utilized does not support enough simultaneous players, multiple games will be played on the same machine, with playing order preference going by original seeding as usual, and the resulting scores will be compared as if a single multiplayer game had been played.

 Before the final rounds begin, a 30-minute warmup period will be provided.
 This allows players to obtain a feel for certain machine features such as kickouts.
 Any player who notices problems with a machine at this time must notify tournament officials.
-This warm-up period is not available in the Classics divisions.
+This warm-up period will only be made available in Divisions A, B, C, and D.

 4. Final Round Scoring